 - Realtors that work in commission-only sales positions

 - Drivers that pay fees to lease their taxis, in some cases

-- Your employer’s insurer has 14 days from the Form 101 filing date to approve or deny your claim.
-If approved, expect your first lost wage payment about 3-4 weeks after your accident.
+- Wait for a decision.
+Your employer’s insurer has 14 days from the Form 101 filing date to either approve or deny your claim.
+If approved, expect your first lost-wage payment about 3 to 4 weeks after your accident.

 For more information, read the Injured Workers’ Guide to Workers’ Compensation.

 What You Need to Know About Massachusetts Workers’ Compensation

 The Federal Bureau of Labor Statistics analyzes workers’ comp data on most U.S. states and territories.
 The total number of recordable cases in the Commonwealth fluctuated wildly since 2017, rising from 73,800 to 89,500 in 2018 before plummeting to 69,400 in 2020 (likely driven by COVID lockdowns).
 Cases returned to pre-COVID levels in 2021, with 73,600 cases reported.
 Claims filed by employees in the service-providing industries were less erratic, dropping from 54,700 in 2017 to 48,300 in 2021.

 Interestingly, the number of employees who missed work, transferred jobs, or received restrictions rose continuously over the period, from 40,200 in 2017 to 46,300 in 2021.